m2ncef/Streak/README.md

 npm run build
 ```

-## To DO

-1. Responsive for desktop
-2. login page (localStorage)

 ## Contributing 🤝
 We welcome contributions!
 Feel free to submit issues or pull requests.
 Let's make Streak even more amazing together. 🌟

 ## Feedback 💌
 Have suggestions or found a bug?
 We'd love to hear from you!
 Create an issue or reach out to us at moncxf@icloud.com

-## Spread the Love ❤️
-If you find Streak helpful, don't forget to give it a ⭐️ star on GitHub and share it with your friends and community.